Trusted by Brisbane Patients Since 1979

 Lighten the Load

-Avoid heavy weight lifting, which could include carrying a heavy backpack, suitcase, laptop bag, or even many grocery bags at once.
+Avoid heavy weight lifting, including carrying a heavy backpack, suitcase, laptop bag, or even many grocery bags at once.

 Staying in the same position for too long is not healthy for the back.
-Don’t sit, stand or lie down in the same position for long hours – whenever possible, walk around and perform simple stretches to promote blood circulation and relive any back pain caused by inactivity.
+Don’t sit, stand or lie down in the same position for long hours – whenever possible, walk around and perform simple stretches to promote blood circulation and relieve any back pain caused by inactivity.
+We hope you enjoyed these 9 steps to stop back pain help you update your habits.